jonathan-j-lee/budgie-applet-extra/README.md

 This may require `sudo`.

 Then, simply reboot or run `budgie-panel --replace`, and add Caffeine to the panel from Raven.
+The installation process for the other applets is similar.

 ## Acknowledgements